selfage/datastore_client/README.md

 Note that you need to update the generated `index.yaml` to Datastore to build those indexes first.

 Because query order has already been specified in `queries` field, you only need to set the values to filter by.
-And you MUST set all filters, otherwise Datastore might complain because of the lack of a corresponding composite index.
+And you MUST set all filters, otherwise Datastore might complain the lack of a corresponding composite index.

-If you read through Datastore's document carefully about queries and indexes or have played with it, you might notice its restrctive requirements about the order of to apply filters and sort orders in a query, which has to match the order of fields/properties in the corresponding composite index.
-Therefore if you change the order of `filters` or `orderings` in e.g. `task.json`, you'd get a different composite index generated in `index.yaml` and a different `QueryBuilder`.
-When setting filters through `QueryBuilder`s, although you can set them in arbitrary order, they will be applied at the exact order as specified in `queries` field.

 ## Delete values